temporalio/temporal/docs/architecture/nexus.md

 The outound queue processor uses the [`GroupByScheduler`](https://github.com/temporalio/temporal/blob/a8799ae43286f7dddf3147439bc2129f25065456/common/tasks/group_by_scheduler.go#L49) to group tasks into a per source namespace and destination [`DynamicWorkerPoolScheduler`](https://github.com/temporalio/temporal/blob/a8799ae43286f7dddf3147439bc2129f25065456/common/tasks/dynamic_worker_pool_scheduler.go#L47).

-Each task within its group, goes through an in memory buffer, a concurrency limiter, a rate limiter, and a circuit breaker.
+Each task within its group goes through an in-memory buffer, a concurrency limiter, a rate limiter, and a circuit breaker.

 The entire group's processing stack emits metrics with the group's key (the source namespace name and destination).